Dirac-type conditions for spanning bounded-degree hypertrees: Introduction

-\begin{theorem} For all $k, \Delta \ge 2$ and $\varrho > 0$ there are $n_0$ and $\eps_0$ such that the following holds for all $\eps \leq \eps_0$.
+\begin{theorem} For all $k, \Delta \ge 2$ and $\varrho > 0$, there are $n_0$ and $\eps_0>0$ such that the following holds for all $0<\eps \leq \eps_0$.
 If $H$ is a $(\varrho, 2, \eps)$-typical $k$-graph on $n \ge n_0$ vertices, then $H$ contains every $k$-tree $T$ on $n$ vertices with $\Delta_1(T) \leq \Delta$. \end{theorem}

-Recently, Ehard and Joos~\cite{EhardJoos2020} showed very general results for finding (almost perfect packings of) spanning bounded-degree hypergraphs in host hypergraphs satisfying certain strong quasirandom conditions.
+Ehard and Joos~\cite{EhardJoos2020} showed very general results for finding (almost perfect packings of) spanning bounded-degree hypergraphs in host hypergraphs satisfying certain strong quasirandom conditions.
 However, their results are incomparable with ours, as our quasirandomness conditions are much weaker.

-We will deduce Theorem~\ref{theorem:spanning-typical} from a slightly more general statement.
-We also remark that some combinations of weaker notions of quasirandomness and minimum degree are not enough to guarantee the existence of spanning $k$-trees.
-Indeed, for all $k \ge 3$, Ara\'ujo, Piga and Schacht~\cite{AraujoPigaSchacht2020} gave examples of dense $k$-graphs on $n$ vertices with {\it minimum $1$-degree} (defined in analogy to our definitions before Theorem~\ref{theorem:spanning-codegree}) of order $\Theta(n^{k-1})$ that satisfy certain quasirandom properties but do not admit \emph{any} spanning tightly-connected subgraph.
-Those precise notions of quasirandomness considered will be discussed in Section~\ref{section:quasirandom}.
+We deduce Theorem~\ref{theorem:spanning-typical} from a slightly more general statement (Corollary~\ref{corollary:spanning-quasirandom}).
+Weaker notions of quasirandomness and {\it minimum $1$-degree} (defined in analogy to the maximum $1$-degree) of order $\Theta(n^{k-1})$ are not sufficient to guarantee the existence of any spanning $k$-tree in dense $k$-graphs on $n$ vertices.
+This follows from examples of Ara\'ujo, Piga and Schacht~\cite{AraujoPigaSchacht2020} for $k \ge 3$.
+See Section~\ref{section:quasirandom} for more details.